 The standard rooms at the Grand are not large by any means.
 Our room had a Queen bed and a bunk bed with a trundle underneath it.
 There was no sitting area, just a desk and two chairs.
 I did like the double sinks for the bathroom.
 Again, it was what you need for a room that you are only sleeping in after a long day of play in the parks.

 The hotel offers a myriad of great amenities and entertainment including a spa and a gym that we never ventured near (no time!).
 They had daily activities for young and old scheduled in and around the hotel and that included, treasure hunts, movies and the Pinocchio’s Workshop.
-This is a club (BABYSITTING) for kids aged 5 to 12, similar to the concept you see on the Disney Cruise ships.
+There is a club (BABYSITTING) for kids aged 5 to 12, similar to the concept you see on the Disney Cruise ships.

 They also have three pools and a large hot tub.
 One pool being more for adults and the others for kids with two water slides.
 The more adult focused pool had cabanas that you could rent.
 I looked in awe and envy at those availing this amenity….also those that could relax poolside long enough to enjoy the bar service too.
 I was in a pool with a kid.
 Until said kid barfed in the pool, prompting a CDA like evac and decontamination of the pool while I walked back a tired and upset child who had eaten too much cotton candy before swimming.